PSlowakiewicz/popcorn/Projects/MS SQL - Vacine Distriubution DB/README.md

-# Vacine Distribution Data Base
+# Vacine Distribution DataBase

 ## View of Project
-Idea for this project was to create base thats cover all steps of vacine distribution: form factory to client.
-There is also a proccedure to add new appointments
+The idea for this project was to create a base that covers all steps of vaccine distribution: from the factory to the client.
+There is also a procedure to add new appointments

-### Relations in Data Base
+### Relations in DataBase

 ![image](https://github.com/PSlowakiewicz/popcorn/blob/vacine/Projects/MS%20SQL%20-%20Vacine%20Distriubution%20DB/Screens/DiagramER.png)